Charm physics

 where the nuisance asymmetries for each decay mode have been colour coded to make more transparent how their combinations can cancel in the signal mode.
-Here, $A(\bar{K}^0)$ is the neutral kaon asymmetry including effects of CPV, mixing, and regeneration after interacting with the material of the detector. \ In the CF decay $D^{+*}\rightarrow D^0(K^-\pi^+)\pi^+$ we have the same production asymmetry associated with the $D^{*+}$, and the same detection asymmetry of the soft pion as in the signal modes used for the $\Delta A_{\mathrm{CP}}$ measurement.
+Here, $A(\bar{K}^0)$ is the neutral kaon asymmetry including effects of CPV, mixing, and regeneration after interacting with the material of the detector~\footnote{Reference~\cite{Yu:2017oky} suggests that in future measurements with large data samples, the effect of CP violation from the interference of the $D^0$ decay into $K^0$ and $\bar{K}^0$, and neutral-kaon mixing may also become relevant}. \ In the CF decay $D^{+*}\rightarrow D^0(K^-\pi^+)\pi^+$ we have the same production asymmetry associated with the $D^{*+}$, and the same detection asymmetry of the soft pion as in the signal modes used for the $\Delta A_{\mathrm{CP}}$ measurement.
 However, in contrast to the symmetric signal modes $D^0\rightarrow K^+K^-$ or $D^0\rightarrow \pi^+\pi^-$, the detection asymmetry of the final state $K\pi$ does not cancel, and this is why we need both $D^+$ modes: the $K\pi$ asymmetry of the $D^{+*}\rightarrow D^0(K^-\pi^+)\pi^+$ mode will cancel if we subtract the $K\pi$ asymmetry measured with two of the final state particles in $D^+ \rightarrow K^- \pi^+ \pi^+$; then the remaining production asymmetry and the detection asymmetry of the remaining $\pi^+$ will be cancelled with the measurement of the asymmetries in the $D^+ \rightarrow \bar{K}^0\pi^+$ mode.
 This is can be achieved in the following way, namely starting with Eq.~\eqref{sec6:eq:nuisance} for $f = K^+ K^-$, subtracting Eq.~\eqref{eq:controlasymmetries1}, adding Eq.~\eqref{eq:controlasymmetries2}, and then subtracting Eq.~\eqref{eq:controlasymmetries3}, leading to